 - Attribute text mode: This mode controls the display of all attribute text.
 Attribute text will be displayed only if the individual attribute display check boxes are enabled and the Attribute text mode is enabled. - Grid text mode: This mode controls the display of all grid text.
 If disabled, all grid text is invisible.
-If enabled, all grid text is visible. - Node numbers: This mode displays the numbers assigned by MC8 and used to identify circuit nodes. - Node Voltages / States: This mode displays time-domain node voltages and in Dynamic AC, AC node voltages for analog nodes.
-It displays node states for digital nodes.

-- Current: This mode shows the last time-domain currents for each component.
-It displays AC branch currents in Dynamic AC mode.
-Currents are shown with an arrow indicating the direction of positive current. - Power: This mode displays the last time-domain values of stored, generated, and dissipated power for each component.
-It displays AC power terms in Dynamic AC mode. - Condition: This mode displays the last time-domain condition for each component which has conditions.
+If enabled, all grid text is visible. - Node numbers: This mode displays the numbers assigned by Micro-Cap and used to identify circuit nodes. - Node Voltages / States: This shows time-domain node voltages or digital states.
+It shows AC node voltages in Dynamic AC mode.
+The VIP button selects last, RMS, average, or peak, if enabled from Properties (F10) / View / Display. - Current: This shows time-domain currents for each part.
+It shows AC branch currents in Dynamic AC mode.
+Currents are shown with an arrow indicating the direction of positive current.
+The VIP button selects last, RMS, average, or peak. - Power: This shows time-domain values of stored, generated, and dissipated power for each component.
+It shows AC power terms in Dynamic AC mode.
+The VIP button selects last, RMS, average, or peak. - Condition: This mode displays the last time-domain condition for each component which has conditions.
 Typical conditions for a BJT are LIN (linear), SAT (saturated), OFF (both junctions off), and HOT (excessive power dissipation). - Pin connections: This mode marks pin locations with a dot.
-These are the places where connections are made to wires or other component pins. - Grid: This mode displays the schematic grid to which objects are anchored.
-All wires, components, and other objects originate on a grid. - Cross-hair cursor: This mode adds a full-screen schematic cross-hair cursor.
+These are the places where connections are made to wires or other component pins. - Grid: This mode displays a selection of schematic grids.
+All wires, components, and other objects are anchored to a grid point. - Cross-hair cursor: This mode adds a full-screen schematic cross-hair cursor.
 Its principle use is in aligning components. - Border: This mode adds a border around each printed sheet of the schematic. - Title: This mode adds a title block to the corner of each schematic sheet.
 There is an option to have only one title block per page.
-This option is accessible from the Properties dialog box, accessed with F10.
+This option is accessible from the Title Block panel of the Properties (F10) dialog box.